Keyboard shortcuts

 5. Testing the Plugin - Learn how to verify the plugin works correctly

-Let's explore the MyBannerPlugin implementation!
+Let's explore the MyBannerPlugin implementation.

 1. Understand the Plugin Structure